pg29JulianDSilva/App_exploration_feature_A1/README.md

 3. Use an ANDROID phone to test it better, or if not an android emulator.

-Remember that this one should have the next conditions
+### Remember that this one should have the next conditions
 - It has to be on development mode
 - It has to be able to depurate though USB
 - It has to have the Unity Remote 5 App
 - It has to have access to the camera

+### In unity remember to have all the conditions to test it correctly
+- To have a build profile for android
+- To have android studio if you need the emulator
+- To have the projecto to detect all android devices

 ### Indirect link:
 https://github.com/pg29JulianDSilva/App_exploration_feature_A1